-This document describes Celery 3.1.
-For development docs,
+This document describes the current stable version of Celery (4.0).
+For development docs, go here.

 - Short for acknowledged.